lialittis/Programming_Exercises_2022/Exercise_2/Readme.md

 `hash_test.cpp` is the program testing the basic functionalities of the hash table;
 `threads_test.cpp` is the program testing the operators in multiple threads.

-A Makefile is given to compile the testing porgrams.
+A Makefile is given to compile the testing programs.

 # Explanations

 The exercise is solved in C++.
 The goals are:

-1. Implementation of a hash table, with insert/read/delete functions and using linked list to resolve collisions
+1. Implementation of a hash table, with insert/read/delete functions and using a linked list to resolve collisions
 2. Concurrent operations and readers-write lock
 3. Implementation of POSIX shared memory buffer communication.

 ## Hash Table
 ### Hash Function